osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 * In the first variant the correct dock is specified via a ROS message.
 * In the second variant, the correct dock must be deduced from the Scan-the-Code sequence.

+Below are succinct steps to run the examples.
+For more details on how successful docking is determined/scored and debugging suggestions, see [Docking Details](https://bitbucket.org/osrf/vrx/wiki/tutorials/docking_details)

 #### 5. Dock: Correct Dock Specified via ROS message ####

 1. Start the example: `roslaunch vrx_gazebo dock.launch verbose:=true`